ros-wg-delib/rl_deliberation/slides/main.md

 By the end of this workshop, you will be able to:

 - Recognize robotics problems that can be solved with reinforcement learning.
-- Understand the basic concepts and terminology.
+- Understand the basic reinforcement learning concepts and terminology.
-- Have some experience of how different aspects effect training.
+- Observe the effects of changing algorithms, hyperparameters, and reward functions on training.

 ## What is Reinforcement Learning (RL)?